Dr Karen McBride

 An enthusiastic researcher, I have a PhD and Masters' degree in Research Methods.
 Experienced in working independently and with an ability to meet deadlines.

 I am involved in developing research in Accounting History, within Portsmouth, nationally and internationally.
-As Deputy Chair, Secretary and co-founder of the Accounting History Special Interest group (SIG) of the British Accounting and Finance Association (BAFA), my role involves organising conferences, workshops, meetings and the newsletter of this international group.
-Co-organised and led a series of monthly workshops in Accounting History from January 2021 to May 2021, these will recommence in the autumn.
+As Chair of the Accounting History Special Interest group (SIG) of the British Accounting and Finance Association (BAFA), my role involves organising conferences, workshops, meetings and the committee of this international group.
+Co-organised and led a series of monthly workshops in Accounting History from January 2021 to May 2021, these were so successful that the organisation of these continued into 2022 and 2023.

 In 2020, I won funding from the Financial Reporting Council for a research project on the changes in directors remuneration after the new Corporate Governance Code 2018.
 This research was carried out by a team from the School of Business and Law and published in May 2021.